worker-tools/middleware/README.md

       });
     };
 ```

+For an implemetation of the `RequestCookieStore` class, see [this repository](https://github.com/worker-utils/request-cookie-store).

 ## Usage
 What's good about this pattern is that all the weird type-foo goes into the middleware itself.
 Developers, for the most part, needn't